shadowblocker/twitter-scraper/snscrape/README.md

 A series of python scripts which scrape publicly available metadata from twitter and output to an elasticsearch instance.

+These scripts require a working SNSCRAPE installation which is available here: https://github.com/JustAnotherArchivist/snscrape and an ElasticSearch instance accessible from the system running the scripts.
+Visualization and basic analysis of the scraper results can be done natively in elasticsearch or with Kibana.

 ## USER.PY - Usernames

 invoked from shell (requires 3 arguments): python3 user.py USERNAME ELASTICTAG COUNT